Skip to content

 Confident that he has discovered one reason why his municipality’s constituents have not been adopting municipal digital services at the expected rate, Kurt decides to investigate which options are available to his municipality to consolidate its digital strategy.

-He discovers that certain solutions have features, such as CitizenOne’s Services Catalog Accelerator (SCA), that can streamline the citizen experience.
+CitizenOne’s Services Catalog Accelerator (SCA) has features that can streamline the citizen experience.
 In fact, the SCA would allow Kurt’s municipality to take a Whole-of-government approach, where they can offer all their services in a simple, searchable page featuring a secure dashboard.

-Furthermore, the SCA would allow Kurt’s municipality to display and connect to many related services in logical groups as well as put all the information citizens will have to provide to access the services.
+Furthermore, the SCA would allow Kurt’s municipality to display and connect many related services in logical groups, with all the information citizens need to access the services.

-Kurt imagines providing a consolidated catalog dedicated to library-related services, which would allow citizens to easily view all the library’s programs and seamlessly redirect them to the appropriate websites to learn more about and sign up for new services.
+Kurt envisions a consolidated catalog dedicated to library-related services, which would allow citizens to easily view all the library’s programs and seamlessly redirect them to the appropriate websites.

 The SCA offers enticing solutions for the challenges Kurt’s municipality is facing, but Kurt wants to make sure that implementing new solutions will not put additional strain on the municipality’s resources.